 Do ✅

 “Here is your complimentary postcard.
-And these are your optional framed photos – let me show them to everyone.”
+And these are your optional framed photos – let me know if you like anything.”

-Hand a kids’ photo to the parents, a couple photo to the couple, a family photo to the person who usually pays.
+Hand a kids’ photo to the parents, a couple photo to the couple etc.

 Give natural compliments: “I really love this one – everyone is smiling and happy here.”